alexserver/greatness-manifest/README.md

 ##Full Disclosure

 Before you read this.
-This document is intended to be a guide for 1 mission only.
-The mission to achieve Greatness in your field.
-Regardless of what tha field may be.
+This document is intended to be a guide for one mission only: the mission to achieve Greatness in your field.
+Regardless of what that field may be.
 At the time of writing this document all authors should **give up** any assumptions of the reader's condition.
 Those of you reading this work should also **give up** any assumption you may have on the authors.

 ###The purpose of this work